Skip to main content

 Once we've got our code, we have to generate matching TypeScript definitions for each builder.
 This ensures that we get code assist and intellisense on our generated functions, making the builders much safer and easier to use.

-Once finished, generated files are written into src/, where they can be tested.
+Once finished, generated files are written into src/

 Development